All You Need To Know About Japanese Beetles

 During the last month I’ve been getting my fair share of questions about Japanese beetles.
 This beetle is known to be the most devastating pest of urban landscape plants in the Eastern United States.
 The Japanese beetles were first found in the United States in 1916 in New Jersey.
 Before, it was known only to occur in Japan where it is not considered a major pest.
-The Eastern United States provides a great climate, large areas for developing grubs, and hundreds of different plants for the adults to feed on.
+The Saint Clair area of Michigan provides a great climate, large areas for developing grubs, and hundreds of different plants for the adults to feed on.
 There are also no natural effective enemies to control these beetles.
 All these conditions make it possible for the Japanese beetle to continue to thrive.

 Adult Japanese beetles are a brilliant metallic green averaging 3/8 inch long and around 1/4 inch wide.
 The wings are a coppery color and the abdomen has five tufts of white hair on each side.
 The larvae are white grubs that are C-shaped when disturbed.
 The first instar larvae are about 1/16 inch long in length.
 The more mature third instars are around 1-1/4 inch in length.

 Here in Michigan and the eastern part of the United States adult Japanese beetles emerge from the ground in the later part of June through July.
 They start feeding immediately on suitable plants while leaving a pheromone scent to attract more adult beetles.
 Sexual females leave a sex pheromone to attract males to start the mating process.
 After feeding and mating in the later afternoon females burrow into the ground 2-4 inches laying 1-5 eggs.
 They then returning to the surface to start this process all over again.
 This cycles continues until the adult females lay between 40 to 60 eggs.